qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 * The simultaneous usage of multiple uniflows should not introduce new privacy concerns

-* Hosts must ensure that all the paths it uses actually reaches its peer to avoid packet flooding towards a victim (see Section 21.12.3 of
+* Hosts must ensure that all the paths it uses actually reach its peer to avoid packet flooding towards a victim (see Section 21.12.3 of
   {{I-D.ietf-quic-transport}})

-* The multipath extensions should handle the asymmetrical nature of the networks
+* The multipath extensions should handle the asymmetrical nature of networks

 We first explain why a multipath extension would be beneficial to QUIC and then describe it at a high level.